Infineon/mtb-example-xmc-ccu4-pwm/README.md

 3. Confirm the operation of the example:
    1. If using [XMC1400 Boot Kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc14_boot_001/), confirm that USER_LED blinks at approximately 4 Hz.

-   2. If using [XMC4700 Relax Kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc47_relax_v1/), the signal at P0.15 in X2 connector should be resemble the one below.
+   2. If using [XMC4700 Relax Kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc47_relax_v1/), the signal at P0.15 in X2 connector should resemble the one below.

       **Figure 1.
 PWM signal**